Xerrion/lasses_template_parser/README.md

-# This is only a project I made for a chance on a new job.
+# Lasses Template Parser

 Its a pretty mundane Template Parser, that takes as many placeholders as you want to assign.
+It does not do any thing else other than that, it is the only objective in the project.